tarides/dune-release/CONTRIBUTING.md

+## General

+While this project is in the OCaml Labs organization, contributions from others are very much welcome.
+We're trying to build a tool that works for many users.

+If you're unclear whether a feature would fit the scope of `dune-release` don't hesitate to open an issue to gauge the interest.

 ## Setting up your working environment

 If you want to contribute to the project you'll first need to install the dependencies.